Feat-FeAR/GATTACA/CONTRIBUTING.md

 # Some pointers for devs

+Thank you for wanting to contribute to this repository.
+This file contains some guidelines for new submissions to the project, as well as well as a guide on how to work on the project locally.

 ## Environment polluters in the docker
 R makes .Rproj and more session files that are automatically loaded upon startup.
 This is bad as they contain variables that migth have an effect on the analysis.
 This means two things:
-    - Always run Rscript using the `--vanilla` option, so that these files are not loaded or saved.
+    - Always run Rscript in the docker using the `--vanilla` option, so that these files are not loaded or saved.
-    - Always `.gitignore` and `.dockerignore` these files (`*/.Rprofile` and `*/*.Rproj`) so that they do not propagate.
+    - Always `.gitignore` and `.dockerignore` these files (`*/.Rprofile` and `*/*.Rproj`) so that they do not propagate to the remote repository.
+    - Remember to add the `-rm`

 ## Working and testing locally
 It is useful to work interactively on the source code.
 To do this, you will need the required libraries installed.
-The file `/src/resources/r-requirements.txt` keeps a list of the packages needed by GATTACA to run.
+The file `/src/resources/r-requirements.txt` keeps a (hopefully up-to-date) list of the packages needed by GATTACA to run.
 To install them, run something akin to this:

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE)) {
   install.packages("BiocManager")